Civil Law as a Branch of Law

 Reception can be not only obvious

-.
+but latent (hidden).
 This occurs, of course, in cases where borrowing of certain ideas or key decisions of the Roman law takes place in the process of lawmaking, but a fundamentally different deviation, rejection of “old” law, is declared here.
 We meet with this kind of reception, for example, while codifying civil law in the Soviet state, other countries, where socialist legal system existed or exists.

 The Roman private law was received most widely.
 Such legal categories as “agreement”, “commitment”, “delict”, “contract”, “mortgage” and others are initiated by the Roman private law and treated (with relatively minor modifications) in almost all countries unambiguously.
 It should be mentioned that their essence (as of many other traditional institutions of modern law) can be easier considered and understood, when we trace development of these concepts from their origins.